shsagir/play-area-sync/docs/htaccess.md

 </ifModule>
 ```

+If you are using a CMS this is usually already managed for you in PHP code.
+You can open the web inspector on your website, go to the network tab and check the headers for any images, to see if they already have cache headers.

+Beware: Adding this also introduces the main problem of caching.
+If you later decide to change the image or css file, you must either wait the full cache time, or give the file a new name to make the browser retrieve it again.
+Otherwise it will use the old cached version.

 #### CORS headers

 For "Cross-Site XMLHttpRequests" you'll need "Cross-origin resource sharing" or in short CORS headers.
 Those are mostly used in context of JavaScript AJAX requests across different domains.
 Like when `domain-a.com` loads a script from `domain-b.com`.
 Per default this is not possible for security reasons.
 But you can enable it for certain or even all origins: